- The Four Questions

-The sages teach “b’chol dor vador,” in each and every generation an individual should look upon himself or herself as if he or she had in actuality left Egypt.
+We believe in “b’chol dor vador” (בכל דור ודור-in every generation).
+In each and every generation an individual should look upon himself or herself as if he or she had in actuality left Egypt.
 It is not sufficient to recall in an impersonal sense the deliverance of the children of Israel in Egypt.
 Each person is responsible to view Passover as a time to secure their own personal deliverance from the bondage of Pharaoh.
 Therefore, the Seder Leader will call each person to recite the following in unison:

-Had the Holy One, blessed be He, not taken out our forefathers from Egypt, then we, our children, and our children’s children would still be enslaved to Pharaoah in Egypt.
+Had the Holy One, blessed be He, not taken out our forefathers from Egypt, then we, our children, and our children’s children would still be enslaved to Pharaoh in Egypt.

 V’ilu lo hotzi, hakadosh barukh hu, et-avoteinumi-mitzraim, harei anu u’vaneinu uv’nei vaneinu, m’shubadim hayinu le-pharaoh b’mitzraim.

-Blessed is the omnipresent, blessed be He!
+Blessed is the Omnipresent One, blessed be He!
 Blessed is He who gave the Torah to His people Israel Blessed be He!

 Barukh Ha-Makom, barukh hu!
 Barukh she-natan Torah le-‘amo Yisrael!
 Barukh hu!

-A midrash states that at the time of the great Exodus a significant number of the people of Israel died in the maka (plague) of darkness.
+A midrash states that at the time of the great Exodus a significant number of the people of Israel died in a plague of darkness (מכת חושך).
 These persons died because they did not believe in the redemption or even want to be redeemed.
-For deliverance to be in full effect there must be a sincere and honest exercise of faith in the Seh Elohim haGadol (the Great Lamb of the Almighty One).
+For deliverance to be in full effect there must be a sincere and honest exercise of faith in the Seh Elohim haGadol (שה אלוהים הגדול-the Great Lamb of G-d).
 This exercise of faith is not something impersonal.
 It is completely personal.
 It is not superficial.
-It is whole-hearted.
-If it were not for the chesed-steadfast love of the Father toward us and His personal sacrifice for us, the physical and spiritual descendants of Abraham, Isaac, and Jacob would still be enslaved to the “greater Pharaoh” (haSatan), the false deity of this world who “blinds the eyes” of those who do not believe.
+It is wholehearted.
+If it were not for the chesed (חסד-steadfast love, kindness) of Avinu Shebashamayim (our heavenly Father) toward us and His personal sacrifice for us, the physical and spiritual descendants of Abraham, Isaac, and Jacob would still be enslaved to the “greater Pharaoh” (haSatan), the false deity of this world who “blinds the eyes” of those who do not believe.

 The Mashal of the Four Sons